Mid-Autumn Festival – What is It & What to Do?

 The custom was passed down to the Tang Dynasty (618-907 A.D.) when people enjoy and worship the full moon.
 In the Song Dynasty (960-1279), the 15th day of the eighth lunar month was formally named the Mid-Autumn Festival.
 People sent round moon cakes to their relatives as gifts in expression of their best wishes of family reunion.
 And since the Ming (1368-1644) and Qing dynasties (1644-1911), the custom of Mid-Autumn Festival celebration has become unprecedentedly popular.

-Food – What do we eat during Mid-Autumn Festival?
+Food – What to eat for Mid-Autumn Festival 2025?

 Eating moon cakes is the best-known custom in Mid-Autumn Festival, in round shape, measuring about three inches in diameter and one in thickness.
 For Chinese people, those palm-sized round cakes symbolize family unity and perfection.
 They eat moon cakes to express their homesickness and love for their family member.